Suune: Task Management

 Users Struggled with Accessibility Issues and Cognitive Overload

-To understand current user pain points, I conducted some initial testings with potential users and analyzed the insights and main struggles that hurt the user experience.
+To understand user pain points, I conducted some testings with potential users, analyzing the insights and main struggles that hurt the user experience.

 Unclear Call-to-actions